Dania2021/the-hangman/README.md

        * Next I tested what would happen if the user typed Y: message displays, results were as expected.

-       * Last I tested what would happen if the user typed N: go back to the Welcome Sreen, results were as expected.
+       * Last I tested what would happen if the user typed N: go back to the Welcome Screen, results were as expected.

   ### Bugs